analog-garage/open_spiel/conda-support/conda-mac-install.md

 ## Summary

-1. Install conda.
+1. Install conda 4.7.11 or later.
 If you do not already have anaconda installed, we recommend the minimal Miniconda distribution.
+If you already have conda, you can update it using `conda -n base update conda`.

 2. Install Xcode either from AppStore or from developer.apple.com.

-3. Run `./conda-install.sh` once to install system packages and download some dependencies. (*This is just the submodule section of `install.sh`)
+3. Run `./install-submodules.sh` once to install system packages and download some dependencies. (*This is just the submodule section of `install.sh`)

 4. Create your conda environment: